M-RBR/learn-the-arabic-alphabet/README.md

-# Arabic Alphabet Flashcards
+# Arabic Alphabet Flipcards

-> 📚 *An interactive React tool for learning the Arabic alphabet with flip cards.*
+> 📚 *An interactive React tool for learning the Arabic alphabet.*

 ---